Beefy Boxes and Bandwidth Generously Provided by pair Networks Frank

 What is the Voting/Experience System?

 Voting and Experience Points (XP) are the basis of the PerlMonks moderation system.
 As users participate they accumulate XP, which over time brings them additional powers on the site.
 The main power gained by XP is that of voting rights.
 Each monk after they have reached Novice is allocated votes to cast on the nodes that they read.
 The authors of the nodes receive a certain random amount of XP based on the vote (or even lose XP!), and the vote changes the node's reputation.
-Nodes which are down voted sufficiently and which have come up for consideration will be reaped.
-All this adds up to pretty reasonable way of controlling trolls and inappropriate behavior, and hopefully encourages people to think carefully about their posts.
-What people vote on and why they vote is never clear and the subject is one of some controversy on occasion but overall the approach seems to work.
+Nodes which are downvoted sufficiently (to the point of having negative rep) and which have come up for consideration may get reaped.
+All this adds up to a pretty reasonable way of controlling trolls and inappropriate behavior, and hopefully encourages people to think carefully about their posts.
+What people vote on and why they vote is never clear, and the subject is one of some controversy on occasion, but overall the approach seems to work.

 How do I vote?

-Each write-up or reply ("node") will display a couple of radio buttons on it marked ++ and -- (and possibly +=0).
-The button marked ++ signifies an up vote, and the one marked -- a down vote,and if you have configured your User Settings then the +=0 signifies a no vote, which can be useful when you've accidentally voted on something you didnt want to.
+Each root post or reply ("node") will display a couple of radio buttons on it marked ++ and -- (and possibly +=0).
+The button marked ++ signifies an up vote, and the one marked -- a down vote; if you have configured your User Settings then the +=0 signifies no vote, which can be useful if you change your mind about how you want to vote on a node.
 When viewing a thread you can cast your votes on multiple nodes at once.
-Regardless, the votes aren't cast until you hit "Vote" button which is located at the bottom of the page you will be voting on.
+Note that the votes aren't actually cast until you hit the "Vote" button (normally located below the last node of the thread).

 When do I get my votes?

-Votes are handed out once a day by the "vote fairy", with the higher levels receiving more votes, and those who have used all their votes receiving an XP bonus for the effort.
-The vote fairy is a little forgetful though, and somebody always gets forgotten and doesn't get their votes or bonuses for the day.
-If you've just reached Novice but don't have any votes yet then that would probably be because the vote fairy hasn't rolled out of bed yet to do the daily rounds.
-Be patient, you'll get your votes soon enough, usually within twenty-four hours, and almost certainly within forty-eight.
+Votes are handed out once a day by the "vote fairy", with the higher levels receiving more votes.
+Monks who have used all their votes receive an XP bonus for the effort.
+The vote fairy is a little forgetful though; occasionally someone is overlooked and doesn't get their votes or bonuses for the day.
+If you've just reached Novice but don't have any votes yet, that would probably be because the vote fairy hasn't rolled out of bed yet to do the daily rounds.
+Be patient; you'll get your votes soon enough, usually within twenty-four hours, and almost certainly within forty-eight.
 We've never heard of the vote fairy forgetting anyone two days in a row, but you never know. :-)

 What levels are there and how many votes do they get?